Twistors, the ASD Yang-Mills equations, and 4d Chern-Simons theory: Reality conditions

+It is instructive the compare this situation to that of \CSt{4}.
+The similarity is uncanny.
+It too is defined on a space $\cV$ which double fibres over a space-time, $\Sigma$, and a complex manifold, $C$.
+Furthermore, its Lagrangian is also the wedge product of a top holomorphic form on this complex manifold pulled back to $\cV$ with the CS $3$-form.\\

-In sections \ref{sec:sec2} and \ref{sec:sec3} we saw in a number of cases that holomorphic Chern-Simons theory on $\PT$ had an effective description on $\E^4$.
-In fact none of these calculations were sensitive to our choice of real slice $\E^4\subset\CM$.
-We could equally have started with the action \eqref{eq:Sgen} on $\cF$ over any real form $\cM\subset\CM$.
-This is reflected in the fact that all of the effective space-time actions we obtain are independent of spinor conjugation in Euclidean signature, $\pi\mapsto{\hat\pi}$.
+In sections \ref{sec:sec2} \& \ref{sec:sec3} we demonstrated that in a number of cases that HCS theory on $\PT$ had an effective description on $\E^4$.
+In fact none of these calculations were sensitive to our choice of real slice $\E^4\subset\C\M^4$.
+We could equally have started with the action \eqref{eq:genericCS} on $\cF$ over any real form $\cM\subset\C\M^4$.
+This is reflected in the fact that all of the effective space-time actions we obtain are independent of spinor conjugation in Euclidean signature, $\pi\mapsto\hat\pi$.
 This may be surprising, since we often made use of spinor conjugation in deriving effective space-time actions, but in fact it was only ever used in fixing the gauge.